Last updated on December 28th, 2025 at 06:25 am

 - South Korea: A K-pop trainee married his lesbian friend to stop gay rumors from ruining his contract.(Source: KQ Entertainment Interview, 2024)

-- India: Over 1 million estimated lavender marriages exist, often to avoid family conflict or honor-based violence.
-(Source: Humsafar Trust, 2024)
+- India: Research suggests that over 1 million people are involved in lavender marriages in India to avoid family conflict or honor-based violence.

 - Japan: 51% of closeted gay men in urban areas are in heterosexual marriages.
 (NHK Survey, 2023)